The Best Hot Pools in New Zealand

 Location: 29 Omarama Avenue, Omarama, South Island.

 Rotorua is New Zealand’s “hot spot” for geothermal activity so naturally, there are a fair few hot pools to enjoy.
-Hells Gate offers a unique hot pool experience with their hot mud pools!
-Rotorua mud is said to have all sorts of benefits for your skin and the soul so you can definitely justify a muddy bath at Hells Gate.
+Hell’s Gate offers a unique hot pool experience with their hot mud pools!
+Rotorua mud is said to have all sorts of benefits for your skin and the soul so you can definitely justify a muddy bath at Hell’s Gate.
+Find out more about Hell’s Gate on Viator and Tripadvisor.
 By the way, you can find plenty of free natural hot springs in the area too.
 Just follow 5 Free Natural Hot Pools in Rotorua.

 Location: Tikitere, Rotorua, North Island.